cloud-legends/terraform-aws-logdna/README.md

 Terraform module designed to forward AWS Cloudwatch Logs to LogDNA.
 The module subscribes to a Cloudwatch Logs Group.
-A Lambda function then forwards the logs to LogDNA
+A Lambda function then forwards the logs to LogDNA.

 &nbsp;
 It's 100% Open Source and licensed under the [MIT](LICENSE) license.